 Whether you are following a plant-based diet for ethical or health-related reasons, it’s important to know which protein-rich foods to include in your diet.
 Plant proteins have great benefits, but plant-based proteins are not as bioavailable (how effectively your body absorbs nutrients) as animal-based proteins.
 Getting enough protein requires planning, variety and balance.

 For those looking for more support, 8fit created 1 and 2-week vegan meal plans.
-Download the meal plans below and replicate them in your 8fit app.

 Key sources of protein for vegans